Grvrajput/DOCTOR_APPOINTMENT_BOOKING_SYSTEM/README.md

 - For Doctors: Log in, manage availability, and view appointments.
 - For Admin: Log in, manage users (doctors and patients), and track appointments.

-## How to run the Doctor Appointment Management System Project Using PHP and MySQL